ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Muons

 The muons have at least 3 different script generators.
-All of these are fundamentally table-based systems with varying degrees of functionality
+All of these are fundamentally table-based systems with varying degrees of functionality on the side.

+MACS is probably the most interesting muon script generator.
+Brief overview of functionality:
+- Define a loop over temperature or field, counting at each point
+- Sends commands to OpenGENIE as it goes - means that scripts can be edited (up to the point when they have started running)
+- Allows users to run arbitrary commands before and after each row is executed
+- Includes some time estimation

 ### Inter